itswadesh/anne-docs2/docs/admin-manual.md

 :::

 Now from your platform’s admin Dashboard navigate to SETTINGS CONFIGURATION PAYMENT METHOD tab and enable Stripe payment method so that your marketplace vendors can accept credit card payment.

+#### PayPal

+PayPal is an online payment system that makes paying for things online and sending and receiving money safe and secure.

+PayPal is now the fifth most accepted payment option after Visa, Mastercard, American Express and Discover and is available at millions of stores online.

 ## Optional Configurations